4 Signs Gold Prices Will Soon Rise

 These movements may not always be visible in the headlines, but their impact is felt on price charts.

 If we look at gold accumulation reports throughout the year, more and more central banks are increasing their gold holdings.
-This is not an emotional decision, but rather a long-term strategy to strengthen the country's financial foundations.
+This is not an emotional decision, but rather a long-term strategy to strengthen the country's financial foundation.

 Why do central banks choose gold?